raspberrypilearning/make-crumble-robot-head/en/step_1.md

 ### What you will make

-You will make a robot head from cardboard and use a servo with a bent paper clip as a pushrod to open and close the mouth controlled by your code.
+You will make a robot head from cardboard, and use a servo with a bent paper clip as a pushrod to open and close the mouth.
+Your code will control the mouth's movement.

 --- no-print ---
 ![Completed robot head project](images/randomSequenceSelect_completedTask.gif)